elifesciences-publications/MyofibrilJ/README.md

+### This code is associated with the paper from Spletter et al., "A transcriptomics resource reveals a transcriptional transition during ordered sarcomere morphogenesis in flight muscle". eLife, 2018. http://dx.doi.org/10.7554/eLife.34058

 # MyofibrilJ

 **MyofibrilJ** is a set of routines to analyse fibril morphology in fluorescence images of muscle fibers.
 They are provided as a plugin for [ImageJ](http://imagej.net/).